 The benefits of using DEET during pregnancy may outweigh any possible risks.
 Using DEET correctly on skin or clothing protects against 90% of mosquito bites and tick attachments.
 DEET is the most effective protection against mosquitoes and ticks that can carry malaria, Lyme disease, dengue fever, yellow fever, Zika virus and West Nile virus.
 Any of these diseases during pregnancy can have harmful effects on a developing baby.

-Does using DEET increase the chance for miscarriage?
+Does using DEET increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Studies have not been done to see if DEET increases the chance for miscarriage.
+Studies have not been done to see if DEET can increase the chance of miscarriage.

 Does using DEET increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-When used appropriately, exposure to DEET is not expected to increase the chance for birth defects above the background risk.
+When used appropriately, exposure to DEET is not expected to increase the chance for birth defects.
 Most studies in pregnant animals have not found an increase in birth defects even with very high levels of DEET exposure.

 Does using DEET in pregnancy increase the chance of other pregnancy–related problems?

-When used as recommended, DEET is not expected to cause other pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+When used as recommended, DEET is not expected to increase the chance of other pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
 A few studies have looked at the possible effects of pesticides, including DEET, on birth weight in human pregnancy.
 These researchers tested pesticide levels in umbilical cord blood following the infants’ birth.
 No association was found between DEET and lower birth weight.

 Does using DEET in pregnancy affect future behavior or learning for the child?